pratikmallya/pratikmallya.github.io/_posts/2021-11-28-remote-container-daemon.md

 ### Configure podman to connect to remote machine

 ```
+# add a connection to the remote podman machine
 podman system connection add oci --identity ~/.ssh/id_rsa ssh://192.9.229.238:22/run/user/1000/podman/podman.sock
+# set the remote podman machine as the default connection so we don't have to specify `--connection oci` for `podman`
+# commands
 podman system connection default oci
 ```
 (the user id for opc is 1000, as can be verified with `lslogins`: